AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Overlapping

 As far as your labels can be unlimited in width AnyChart provides some tools to make axis labels more manageable.
 You can define the labels' visibility for the case of overlapping.
-The {api:anychart.core.axes.Linear#overlapMode}overlapMode(){api} of a chart's {api:anychart.core.axes.Linear}axis{api} uses **noOverlap** and **allowOverlap** parameters to control overlapping labels:
+The {api:anychart.core.axes.Linear#overlapMode}overlapMode(){api} of a chart's {api:anychart.core.axes.Linear}axis{api} uses `"noOverlap"` and `"allowOverlap"` parameters to control overlapping labels:

 ```
 // x-axis getter